Skip to main content

 2. Use in eval function:

-export const tone_check = async ({ output, expected_output }, { agentmark }) => {
+export const tone_check = async ({ output, expectedOutput }) => {

-const evalPrompt = await agentmark.loadObjectPrompt('evals/tone-judge.prompt.mdx');
+const evalPrompt = await client.loadObjectPrompt('evals/tone-judge.prompt.mdx');

-const input = await evalPrompt.format({
+const formatted = await evalPrompt.format({

-props: { output, expected_output }
+props: { output, expectedOutput }

 });